eggnstone/eggnstone_amazon_chime/example/README.md

 A demo app for using the chime plugin.

+🚩 Note: Chime does not work on Android emulators!

+🚩 Note: Chime does not work on iOS simulators!

 **In order to properly test the plugin**
-* Do not run it on an Android emulator (not support by Chime)
-* Copy the file DefaultMeetingSessionCreator.dart to MeetingSessionCreator.dart and adjust to get proper meeting authentication using your own AWS account.
+* Copy the file ```DefaultMeetingSessionCreator.dart``` to ```MeetingSessionCreator.dart``` and adjust to get proper meeting authentication using your own AWS account.